Read More About Joli...

-Thats who I am professionally, privately, well I guess it is kind of the same story.
+That’s who I am professionally; privately, well, I guess it is kind of the same story.
 I have never played by the ‘rules’ of life.
 I am adept at carving my own path and going with my gut.
 I love recklessly and I am a devoted friend.
-I am a wife and an aunt and animal lover.
-I have 2 dogs and 3 cats and they are my children who I spoil rotten.
+I am a wife, a mother, an aunt and animal lover.
+I have 2 dogs and 2 cats and a bearded dragon who I spoil rotten.
 I love music and movies and board games.
-I collect piggy banks and coffee table books.
-I spend as much time as I can with my parents, grandmother and my sister and her family.
-My nephews are the coolest and I have to say that I’m a pretty badass aunt.
-As much as I love being outdoors and finding new adventures, my favorite thing in the world is sitting on the couch catching up on our shows while my husband and the dogs invade all of my personal space and compete for all the scratches.
+I collect piggy banks, yard statues and coffee table books.
+I spend as much time with my family as possible.
+My path to motherhood was challenging and took a lot of years of heartbreak, but that path led us to the adoption of our 2 daughters who are our entire universe.
+As much as I love being outdoors and finding new adventures, my favorite thing in the world is sitting on the couch listening to a book with a crochet project on my hook while my family, both human and animal, invade all of my personal space and compete for all the snuggles.

 Minimum of 3 or more prenatal visits